vgleason25/Splash-Web-Scrape-Quotes/README.md

 ## In the integrated terminal
 If not already open, Terminal > New terminal
 Optionally, type “cls” to clear contents
-Execute the command: scrapy crawl quote
+Execute the command:

+    scrapy crawl quote
 This returned an  'item_scraped_count': 100,
 There are ten quotes on page one and the last page to have a “next” button links to page 10, so that checks out
 ## Save file
-Execute the command: scrapy crawl quote -O extractedQuotes.csv to save the quotes to a csv file
+To save the quotes to a csv file, execute the command:

+    scrapy crawl quote -O extractedQuotes.csv

 ## Optionally, upload project to GitHub